Srisairam9881/Searching-Alogrithm/README.md

 # 2.Binary Search Algorithm with C++ Code | Data Structures & Algorithms
 * Binary search algorithm falls under the category of interval search algorithms.
-This algorithm is much more efficient compared to linear search algorithm.
-Binary search only works on sorted data structures</b>.
+This algorithm is much more efficient compared to linear search algorithm. <b>Binary search only works on sorted data structures</b>.
 This algorithm repeatedly target the center of the sorted data structure & divide the search space into half till the match is found.
 The time complexity of binary search algorithm is O(Log n).
 * Binary Search Algorithm can be implemented in two ways which are discussed below.